DataMa-Solutions/docs/core_app/pivot/use_cases_examples.md

 2. Select the version you want to load »
 3. Click on « compare » or « done » to get results

-Examples used for DataMa PIVOT are coming from the exact same sources as for DataMa COMPARE
+Examples used for Datama PIVOT are coming from the exact same sources as for Datama COMPARE

 All the data used in the different use cases are available in [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1bNEeqm5CfpPmYPr_t4ff1xcJkSBKoVvwJd4vKB0sDzs/edit#gid=0)